-If the child was conceived after insemination in a licensed clinic and/or the child has been adopted by the mother and her partner and therefore the biological father is legally not the father, he may be able to apply to the court for contact if he has had contact with the child regularly in the past and the child has formed a bond with him.
+If the biological father is legally not the father (check this here), he may be able to apply to the court for contact if he has had contact with the child regularly in the past and the child has formed a bond with him.
 He would be in a similar situation as a godfather or grandparent.

 If the father is legally the father the legal situation may not be very different from one where you had been in a (short) relationship and then separated.

 - Residence and contact would be decided under the welfare principle to see what is best for the child at the time when the court needs to decide on a dispute.